connectrpc/conformance/docs/testing_servers.md

    any message from a client that is larger than the size indicated.

 Using the values in the request, you can then start your server implementation.
-Once started, your implementation should build a `ServerCompatResponse` message.
+Once started, your implementation should build a [`ServerCompatResponse`][servercompatresponse] message.
 This will provide the conformance runner with details about your running server.

 Once built, you should then write the response message to `stdout` using the same size-delimited algorithm described above.
-First, write a network-encoded 32-bit integer indicating the size of the `ServerCompatResponse` message.
+First, write a network-encoded 32-bit integer indicating the size of the [`ServerCompatResponse`][servercompatresponse] message.
 Then, serialize the response to bytes and write that to `stdout`.

 Fields in the response are: